Speaker

 Actions

-Jennie has solved business problems with technology for over a decade and a half.
+Jennie has solved business problems with technology for two decades.
 She has managed products for companies large and small with software developers, marketers, customer support, and clients from a wide variety of industries, proprietary and open source, B2B and B2B2C.
 She loves talking shop about how to solve user problems, build the right thing, and help teams thrive.

 Area of Expertise